cb400f/opensuse-guide.org/installation.md

 ### 4.1.2b Creating a USB stick

-The ISO can also be put on an USB stick, see instructions for this for for MS Windows, Apple MacOS, openSUSE and other GNU/Linux here:
+The ISO can also be put on an USB stick, see instructions for this for MS Windows, Apple MacOS, openSUSE and other GNU/Linux here:

 <https://en.opensuse.org/Create_installation_USB_stick>